Ishan314/alexa_gpt/README.md

 34. Return to the Alexa Skill Build interface and click on "Endpoint" in the section on the right.
 35. Paste the Function ARN next to "Default Region" and click "Save".
 36. Build the skill.

 ## Usage

+Once the skill is built and the code is deployed, it can be tested on any Alexa home device connected to the email used to register for the skill developer account.
+If you don't have an Alexa device, then you can either test it on the mobile Alexa application or in the developer console under the "Test" tab.
+Make sure to set the skill state to "Development".

+Without any customization, the interaction between the device and the user will look like this:
+> **User**: Alexa, [Invocation Name]

 ## Customization